IMAP-Science-Operations-Center/imap_processing/docs/source/development/technology-stack.rst

 decommutation of CCSDS packets and processing L0-level data.
 This library was chosen for its support of XTCE format for telemetry definitions.
-Another benefit to using this library is that it was developed and is actively maintained in-house here in Datasystems at LASP (Gavin Medley), and so the library can be updated to help meet the needs of the IMAP SDC.
+Another benefit to using this library is that it was developed and is actively maintained in-house here in Data Systems at LASP (Gavin Medley), and so the library can be updated to help meet the needs of the IMAP SDC.
 The other option for packet decommutation would have been `CCSDSPy <https://docs.ccsdspy.org/en/latest/>`_.